deeplearning4j/deeplearning4j-docs/cio-chief-information-officer-machine-learning-ai.md

 ### AI Infrastructure

-Tooling is just the top layer of an array of technologies that you might call AI infrastructure.
+Tooling is just the top layer of an array of technologies that you might call [AI infrastructure](./ai-infrastructure-machine-learning-operations-mlops).
 Why is AI infrastructure different than any other type of IT infrastructure that requires data storage and networking and processing?
 Well, the most advanced kinds of AI, such as deep artificial neural networks, are data-hungry.
 The algorithms need to train on a lot of data in order to make accurate predictions.
 We're talking gigabytes, terabytes and sometimes petabytes of data.
 Processing that data is computationally intensive.

 That's why AI creates a giant sucking sound.
 It's sucking in data.
 That data needs to be gathered, moved, stored, transformed and processed in order to produce predictions with AI.
-Doing that efficiently, in order for data scientists to perform experiments in a reasonable amount of time, requires special hardware, fast storage and real-time streaming, for example.
+Doing that efficiently (so that data scientists can perform experiments in a reasonable amount of time) requires special hardware, fast storage and real-time streaming.
+This is the dynamic that Geoff Moore talks about in "Inside the Tornado."
+Enterprise needs to run a new kind of workload to produce highly accurate, cheap predictions, and that changes everything about IT.

 The hardware required is usually a GPU, and there are only two viable GPU makers: Nvidia and AMD (which has the backing of Intel).
 You can decide not to buy the more expensive chips, of course, but then you're paying your scarce and expensive data scientists to twiddle their thumbs while the algorithms train for hours and days on slower chips.